-Many Florida homeowners experience natural disasters like hurricanes, floods, fires, and similar incidents that cause damage to their home.
-The amount one receives when filing an insurance claim will depend to some extent on the determination of adjusters.
+Florida homeowners may experience natural disasters like hurricanes, floods, fires, and similar incidents that cause damage to their home.
+The claims payment an insured receives when filing an insurance claim will depend to some extent on the determination of adjusters.
 Many policyholder are informed that the insurance company is sending an “independent adjuster” to inspect the property.
 However, these adjusters are not nearly as “independent” as this nomenclature might suggest.
 Adjusters dispatched by a carrier to examine a property are financially beholden to the carrier.
 The so-called independent adjuster might receive a substantial amount of his or her work from the insurance company.

 Policyholders are frequently surprised to learn that the lack of objectivity built into these unbiased evaluations is rooted in the definition of the term “independent adjuster”: “An independent adjuster means a person licensed as an all-lines adjuster who is self-appointed or appointed and employed by an independent adjusting firm or other independent adjuster, and who undertakes on behalf of an insurer to ascertain and determine the amount of any claim, loss, or damage payable under an insurance contract or undertaken to effect settlement of such claim, loss or damage.”
 Florida Statutes Section 626.85.
 (Emphasis Added).